DualSpark/al-agent/README.md

     <td><tt>['al_agent']['agent']['egress_url']</tt></td>
     <td>String</td>
     <td>
-      By default all traffic is sent to vaporator.alertlogic.com:443.
+      By default all traffic is sent to https://vaporator.alertlogic.com:443.
 This attribute is useful if you have a machine that is responsible for outbound traffic (NAT box).
+If you specify your own URL ensure that it is a properly formatted URI.
     </td>
     <td><tt>https://vaporator.alertlogic.com:443</tt></td>
   </tr>